-COMMUNICATIONConnect the card to other Industrial Automation systems using RS485/Modbus and CAN communication ports.
+Connect the card to other Industrial Automation Systems using RS485/Modbus and 1-Wire communication ports.
 The RS485 can be driven either from the local processor through I2C commands, or directly from the Raspberry Pi using the dedicated pins on the GPIO connector, which are routed on the Industrial board to the RS485 driver.

 POWER REQUIREMENTSThe Industrial Automation card needs 24VDC to operate and has to be powered from it's own pluggable connector.
 The card supplies 5V and up to 3A to the Raspberry Pi on the GPIO bus.
 A local 3.3V regulator powers the rest of the circuitry.
 The card needs 50mA to operate.

 All the IO's are connected to heavy duty (8A), 3.5mm pitch pluggable connectors which make field wiring very convenient for installation and debugging.